bayobands/cmpm-121-D1.d-BayoBandele/README.md

 - Added a fire icon at the top of my UI
 - Rethemed my game from CPU cycles to an “Oil Thrower” fire-growth theme

-**Where I credited them:**
-- Added a comment block in `main.ts` and `style.css`
-- Documented the inspiration clearly here in the README